Discover Dyffryn House

-Discover the partially restored home of the Cory family, finished in 1895 the house is an eclectic mix of many different styles of decor.
+Discover the partially restored home of the Cory family.
+The present house, which was built in 1895, is an eclectic mix of many different styles of decor.

-Dyffryn house stands at the entrance to the gardens, listed at grade II* status it had been remodelled from an earlier mansion in 1893 and was completed in 1895.
+Dyffryn house stands at the heart of the gardens.
+Listed at grade II* status, it had been remodelled from an earlier mansion in 1893 and was completed in 1895.

 The Cory family were industrialists and made their wealth through coal.
 The house provided a secluded family home within commutable distance of their business interests across south Wales.

 The house came to the National Trust in 2013 without a collection.
 No original belongings, pieces of furniture or art remain in the house.
 This has given us a great opportunity to do something different.

 " Dyffryn House is not your average National Trust place.
 There are many spectacular fireplaces and views of the gardens, but we are continuing to work on conserving and opening more spaces.
 This requires more research and learning about all areas of Dyffryn's history and your stories are a part of that.
 Please share any of your memories and ideas with us."